turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 \min_{g}\sum\limits_{k=1}^K \hat{L}_k (g).
 $$

 Everything goes well so far.
 Nevertheless, the above method only provides us with measurement at the end of tasks.
 When learning within a task, we do not know what the best predictor of a representation is as **the predictor which looks best so far may turn out to be bad at the end of the task in the adversarial setting**.
 This is perhaps one reason why Alquier et al. (2017) chose to update their representations only at the end of each task, where the best predictor of each representation in the task is ensured.
+This consequently requires a large number of tasks in order to have a good regret bound due to less update.

-, but consequently requiring a large number of tasks in order to have a good regret bound due to less update.
+To achieve our regret bound, we have to construct appropriate loss functions so as to update representations at every step.

-To achieve our regret bound, recall that we hope to learn the representations continuously through time using all the data across different tasks, while we still have to relearn predictors for different tasks.
+recall that we hope to learn the representations continuously through time using all the data across different tasks, while we still have to relearn predictors for different tasks.
 To do that, we would like to decouple the learning of representations from that of predictors, for them to have different learning algorithms as well as different learning schedules.